Nido Early School Maylands

 - Immerse children in Reggio Emilia-inspired spaces, fostering hands-on sensory experiences.

-- Prioritize body and mind nourishment with exclusive, sugar-free wholefood menus prepared in on-site kitchens.
+- Prioritise body and mind nourishment with exclusive, sugar-free wholefood menus prepared in on-site kitchens.

 Catering to children aged 6 weeks to 6 years, Nido Early School offers a warm and nurturing learning environment.
 Following a Reggio Emilia inspired approach, the educators engage the children in fun, play-based learning.
 They deliver an innovative program that helps children to develop the skills they’ll need to successfully transition to primary school.